ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 # IBM Cloud Activity Tracker Event Routing
 {: #activity-tracker-overview}

+{{site.data.keyword.atracker_short}} is a platform service which manages the auditing events at the account-level by configuring targets and routes that define where auditing data is routed.

-Creation of new {{site.data.keyword.at_short}} instances is not supported, as this feature has been deprecated and replaced by {{site.data.keyword.logs_full_notm}}.
-However, the {{site.data.keyword.atracker_short}} is still supported.
+The {{site.data.keyword.at_short}} instances are not supported as this feature has been deprecated and replaced by {{site.data.keyword.logs_full_notm}}.
+{: note}

 There are two target types supported as part of {{site.data.keyword.atracker_short}}:

 * Cloud Object Storage(COS) bucket
 * {{site.data.keyword.logs_full}}

-To use {{site.data.keyword.logs_full}} as a target, a {{site.data.keyword.logs_full}} instance is created and configured for {{site.data.keyword.atracker_short}}.
-Even if the `observability_logs_enable` variable is not set to true, a {{site.data.keyword.logs_full}} instance is still created for {{site.data.keyword.at_short}}.
+By default, `observability_atracker_target_type` is set to cloudlogs as a target type which creates the Cloud Logs instance and configures it for Activity Tracker Event Routing.
+Even if the `observability_logs_enable_for_management` or `observability_logs_enable_for_compute` variable is not set to true, a {{site.data.keyword.logs_full}} instance is still created for {{site.data.keyword.at_short}}.

-When `observability_logs_enable` is set to true, the same {{site.data.keyword.logs_full}} instance can be utilized as a target, enabling the filtering of management, compute, and {{site.data.keyword.at_short}} logs within a unified dashboard.
+When `observability_logs_enable_for_management` or `observability_logs_enable_for_compute` is set to true, the same {{site.data.keyword.logs_full}} instance can be utilized as a target, enabling the filtering of management, compute, and {{site.data.keyword.at_short}} logs within a unified dashboard.

 For COS bucket as a target, you can provide an existing COS instance as well.
 Under this instance, automation will create a COS bucket that will act as a target for {{site.data.keyword.atracker_short}}.

-If you will not provide any existing COS instance, then we will create the new one by default.
+If you will not provide any existing COS instance, then the solution will create the new one by default.

-There are two new variables to configure the {{site.data.keyword.atracker_short}}:
+There are two variables to configure the {{site.data.keyword.atracker_short}}:

 1. `observability_atracker_enable`

-    * Purpose: Configures {{site.data.keyword.atracker_short}} to determine how auditing events are routed.
+    * Purpose: Configures {{site.data.keyword.atracker_short}} to determine how audit events are routed.

     * Usage: While multiple {{site.data.keyword.atracker_short}} can be created, only one is needed to capture all events.
-If an existing {{site.data.keyword.at_short}} is already integrated with a COS bucket or {{site.data.keyword.logs_full}} instance, set this value to "false" to avoid creating redundant trackers.
+If an existing {{site.data.keyword.at_short}} is already integrated with a COS bucket or {{site.data.keyword.logs_full_notm}} instance, set this value to "false" to avoid creating redundant trackers.
 All events can then be monitored and accessed through the existing tracker.

 2. `observability_atracker_target_type`

-    * Purpose: Determines where all events will be stored, based on user input.
+    * Purpose: Determines where all events can be stored, based on user input.

     * Options: cloudlogs or cos

-    * Usage: Select the desired target type to retrieve or ingest events into your system.
+    * Usage: Select the desired target type to retrieve or capture events into your system.

 ## Validating Activity Tracker Event Routing
 {: #activity-tracker-validate}